nickmoon0/MessagingApp/README.md

 ## About

 This project is a web-based instant messaging application.
 It uses C#/ASP.NET Core for the backend and React for the frontend.
-Data persistence is managed with two MySQL databases.
+Data persistence is managed with a MySQL database and EF Core.
+Real time messaging is implemented via SignalR.

 ### Backend

-- **Architecture**: Clean Architecture principles were applied.
+- **Architecture**: Clean Architecture.
-- **Patterns**: Utilizes CQRS
+- **Patterns**: Utilizes CQRS.
 - **API**: RESTful API in ASP.NET Core 8.
 - **Infrastructure**: Developed with MySQL and EF Core.